ryanpag3/discord-tally-bot/README.md

 **note:** I have on my wishlist to write a permissions feature.
 These most likely will be admin-only once that is complete.

 ## Announcements
+All announcement schedules are run in `America/Los_Angeles` timezone.
+I have plans to do channel specific timezones but it is low priority.
+Please schedule accordingly!

 ### General
 `!tb announcements` - List all announcement created in this channel.